SJTU-YONGFU-RESEARCH-GRP/vcd2image/scripts/SCRIPTS.md

 - Virtual environment activated
 - Dependencies installed (run `install.sh` first)

+### For `clean.sh`:
+- Bash shell (Unix-like systems or Git Bash on Windows)
+- Basic Unix utilities (find, rm)
+- On Windows, use Git Bash or WSL to run the script

 ### For `github_ops.sh`:
 - Git installed and configured
 - Repository initialized (use `init` command)